jeslacourse/jeslacourse.github.io/_pages/experience.md

 ### PROFESSIONAL EXPERIENCE

+#### Code Coach (Instructor) (Dec 2019 - )

+Develop personalized curriculum in Python and Drag-and-Drop languages for individuals and small groups of students aged 7-16 Adapted coursework to be taught remotely in private and/or small group sessions

 #### Senior Administrator (Jan 2015 – Sept 2018)

 Financial report formatting and finalization for individual, corporate, and government entities